Is it an Autism Conference or a 3 Day Vacation?

 It doesn’t matter if autism affects 1 in 68 children.
 Sometimes, it feels like you are the only family going through it, but, hope is only a few clicks away.
 Social networking sites make it possible for us isolated parents to connect.
 Through sites like Facebook, we help one another.
 We listen to our fellow warriors and vent to them.
 We offer guidance and advice.
 We inspire each other.
 We have become part of a strong online community filled with like-minded parents all of whom support our family through this journey.
 In the process, we met fantastic people and built great friendships with people we’ve never even met.

-This weekend we are lucky!
-The grandparents came into town, and they are excited to watch the kids.
-This weekend we finally get to meet some of our best friends in person!
-This is what AES provides.
 We get to learn about the latest autism research.
 We get to be inspired by stories of healing from doctors on the front lines.
 All while being surrounded by a few hundred of our closest friends!!!